Contact us for help in responding to a DMCA takedown notice

 Penalties for sending false DMCA notices.

-If someone sends a notice, provider may take it down.
-You can counter notice and you can counter sue in the courts.
+If someone sends a notice, a provider may take content down.
+You can counter notice and you may even be able to file a counter lawsuit in the courts.

 Counter notice 4 requirements - if someone notifies you that content you put up violates the DMCA